jthomperoo/predictive-horizontal-pod-autoscaler/README.md

 * `make beautify` - beautifies the code, must be run to pass the CI.
 * `make unittest` - runs the unit tests.
 * `make doc` - hosts the documentation locally, at `127.0.0.1:8000`.
+- `make view_coverage` - opens up any generated coverage reports in the browser.